Life of the Party (musical)

-Life of the Party is a musical with a book and lyrics by Alan Jay Lerner and music by Frederick Loewe.
+Life of the Party is a musical with a book by Alan Jay Lerner lyrics by Eric Crooker and music by Frederick Loewe.
+The Lyrics for this first Lerner and Loewe Collaboration was not as was previously thought by Lerner but by Loewe then's regular lyricist Crooker.
+Although Lerner is said to supplied additional lyrics of which is not noted.

 The first of the team's many collaborations, it is a musical adaptation of Barry Connor's farce The Patsy.
 It was written for a Detroit stock theatre company.
 The play was performed in October 1942 at the Wilson Theatre, Detroit, and had a run of nine weeks, directed by Russell Filmore and starring Dorothy Stone, Charles Collins, Charles Ruggles and Margaret Dumont.
 The musical was never staged on Broadway.